ParinVachhani/personal-site/README.md

 >Credits to this repository and theme creators (see https://github.com/ragasirtahk/The-ragasirtahk-Blog#theme-credits) will be highly appreciated, it takes quite a significant amount of time to make such kind of boilerplate.

 Delete the contents of `/content/post` before using as boilerplate.
-Also delete the AdSense ad code in `/themes/hugo-tranquilpeak-theme/layouts/partials/footer.html` and delete / change the Google Analytics tracking ID in the `/config.toml` file.
+Also delete the AdSense ad code in `/themes/hugo-tranquilpeak-theme/layouts/partials/footer.html` and `/themes/hugo-tranquilpeak-theme/layouts/partials/post/header.html
+` and delete / change the Google Analytics tracking ID in the `/config.toml` file.

 >You can simply fork/clone/download this repository, upload to your server or deploy to **Netlify** and create your own blog.
 Remember to delete the contents of `/content/post` before uploading or deploying it.